 1. Wait Until Your Ready

-There is no strict guidelines on how and when you should announce your elopement.
+There are no strict guidelines on how and when you should announce your elopement.
 If you are thinking about eloping, then you want something intimate.
 If you want to announce your elopement the day after or a month after, that is completely up to you and your honey.

 Amy Bluestar Photography

 “I felt as though I wanted to talk to my parents about it before we officially decided, so that conversation went great!
 My mom was pretty relieved, to be honest, to not be helping in planning a big traditional wedding.
 I’m also sure my Dad was relieved he wouldn’t be needing to figure out how to pay for it.
 We told Aaron’s parents after we eloped, that as per his request.
 That conversation went great as well, and they were also very excited for us!

 Best advice for telling family and friends?
 Tell them when YOU are ready!
 Eloping is meant to be more of an intimate way to say your vows to each other and that day is about what you and your significant other want, not what everyone else thinks it should be.
 We ended up still wanting to have a backyard BBQ/potluck, so when we started telling everyone else, it came along with an invitation to the party.”

 Read more about Keara’s Elopement at Great Sand Dunes National Park.